NJABA Workgroups

 Vineland Adaptive Behavior Scales II

-+ - Where can I learn more about the history and current landscape of adult services?
++ - Where can I learn more about the history of adult services?

 Gerhardt, P. F., & Lainer, I. (2011).
 Addressing the needs of adolescents and adults with autism: A crisis on the horizon.
 Journal of Contemporary Psychotherapy, 41(1), 37-45.